-Article 1102098 Officiatingł Veterinarians
+Article 1098 Officiating Veterinarians

 - Officiating Veterinarians include Official Veterinarians, Endurance Official Veterinarians, Endurance Veterinary Treating Officials, Testing Veterinarians, Measuring Veterinarians and Examining Veterinarians.
-Only Officiating VeterinariansOVs can act as FEI veterinary Oefficials at FEI Events. - The following groups of veterinarians must be Official VeterinariansOfficiating Veterinarians may assume the following roles:
+Only Officiating Veterinarians can act as FEI V+eterinary Officials at FEI Eventsand/or FEI Measuring Sessions. - 2.
+Officiating Veterinarians may assume the following roles: - Veterinary Services Manager (VSM); - Veterinary Delegate/Foreign Veterinary Delegate (VD/FVD);

-- National Head Veterinarian (NHV);

-- Veterinary Services Manager (VSM);

-- Veterinary Delegate/Foreign Veterinary Delegate (VD/FVD);

 - Additional Veterinary Delegate (AVD);

 - Member of the Veterinary Commission;

-- President of the Veterinary Commission:
+- President of the Veterinary Commission;

 - Member of Veterinary Treating Commission;

 - President of the Veterinary Treating Commission;

-- Endurance Official Veterinarian (EOV);

-- Endurance Veterinary Treating Official (EVT);

 - Testing Veterinarian;

 - Measuring Veterinarian; and

 - Examining Veterinarian.

-- Officiating Veterinarians may act in either the capacity of an FEI Veterinary Official-OV or of a PTV, but never in both capacities during the same Event or Events taking place at the same venue at the same time7.
-Officiating veterinarians may not officiate in more than one FEI Official role at any event- with the exception of:
+- 3. Officiating Veterinarians may act in either the capacity of an FEI Veterinary Official or of a PTV, but never in both capacities during the same Event or Events taking place at the same venue at the same time.
+Officiating veterinarians may not officiate in more than one FEI Official role at any event with the exception of:

 - a) VSMs taking the role of TV;

-- b) Pres/Member of EVT Commission taking the role of VSM;
+- b) Pres/Member of EVTO Commission taking the role of VSM;

-c) Testing Veterinarian where they are not appointed as the Primary VD or President of the Veterinary Commission
+- c) Testing Veterinarian where they are not appointed as the Primary VD or President of the Veterinary Commission

-- 4. Officiating Veterinarians are not allowed to compete in any Event where they are officiating as an FEI Veterinary Official-OV.
-This includes any national class that may be running at the same Event. -VDs, AVDs, EOVs.
-Testing Veterinarians, Measuring Veterinarians and Examining Veterinarians must not treat any Horses at the Event, including in national classes, unless in an absolute emergency. - 5.
-EVTs must have adequate professional indemnity insurance.
+- 4. Officiating Veterinarians are not allowed to compete in any Event where they are officiating as an FEI Veterinary Official.
+This includes any national class that may be running at the same Event.
+VDs, AVDs, EOVs, Testing Veterinarians, and Examining Veterinarians must not treat any Horses at the Event, including in national classes, unless in an absolute emergency.

+- 5. EVTOs must have adequate professional indemnity insurance.